STRAP DESIGN & ORDERING TIPS

 Here are a few tips to remember when designing a strap and preparing your RFQ for TAI:

 - A FLEXIBLE STRAP IS NOT MADE OF SOLID COPPER OR GRAPHITE/CARBON: One of the biggest mistakes that engineers make is calculating the projected thermal conductance of their proposed design, using the material conductance values of solid OFHC cu and/or graphite.
 Thus, their anticipated thermal conductance figures are often double what a flexible thermal strap can provide.
 This does not take into account the resistance losses at each joint/interface, and due to other factors like the number of ropes or sheets stacked next to or on top of, one another.

 - THERMAL STRAPS TAKE TIME: What makes our copper thermal straps "standard" are the end fittings.
 Because every client needs different lengths and bolt patterns (and often needs to customize standard end fittings further), we cannot keep a stock of fabricated straps on hand (sorry, we cannot deliver your straps in a matter of days or a couple of weeks).
 Custom straps take even longer.
 Make sure you give yourself a minimum of 4 weeks when ordering standard straps, and 6 when ordering customs (though we can offer expedited delivery depending on the time of year).
-GFTS™ prototype programs take 6-9 weeks, and flight programs can take an additional 4-8 (CuTS™ FM programs typically only take 4-6 weeks).
+GFTS® and PGL™ prototype programs take 6-9 weeks, and flight programs can take an additional 4-8 (CuTS® FM programs typically only take 4-6 weeks).